JoepKockelkorn/joepkockelkorn.com/content/blog/loaders-in-angular.md

 ### Data fetching strategy

 The data is fetched in the component themselves.
-This is dome similarly in all components.
+This is done similarly in all components.
 For example, this is the `HeroDetailComponent`:

 ```typescript